 Phone: +1 703 993 5351

-Lori Rottenberg has been a member of the full-time Mason English Language faculty since 2013.
-She has also taught in similar programs at Virginia Tech and Georgetown University.
-In addition to her teaching duties, Lori is currently chair of the INTO Mason Faculty Assembly and the INTO Mason Standing Committee on Faculty Affairs.
-In the past, Lori has served as student activities coordinator, weekly grammar clinic leader, and tutor.
-She won the INTO Mason Linda Schwartzstein Faculty Excellence Award in 2019, and the John Pope Service Award in 2021.
+Lori Rottenberg has been a member of the full-time Mason English Language faculty since 2013 and currently holds the title of Senior Instructor.
+She has also taught in similar programs at Virginia Tech and Georgetown University and also teaches in the Honors College at GMU.
+In addition to her teaching duties, Lori is currently chair of the INTO Mason Standing Committee on Faculty Affairs.
+In the past, Lori has served as chair of the INTO Mason Faculty Assembly, student activities coordinator, weekly grammar clinic leader, and tutor.
+She won the INTO Mason Linda Schwartzstein Faculty Excellence Award in 2021 and 2019, and the John Pope Service Award in 2021.

 Lori’s role as teacher is her second relationship with Mason.
 She received her Masters in Linguistics and Teaching ESL from GMU in 1995, with her Master's thesis focused on cohesive devices in adult ESL writing.
 In the course of her studies, she worked on a widely cited research project with Dr. Evelyn Jacob on the impact of cooperative learning on children’s acquisition of academic English skills.
 During this time, she also directed a national AmeriCorps pesticide education program at a non-profit dealing with migrant farmworker issues.
 In addition, she spent many years working as a writer, editor, and instructional designer before becoming a teacher.